ASSERT-KTH/nano-agent/README.md

 ## What it is

-`nano‑codex` is a zero‑bloat wrapper that turns any OpenAI‑style LLM into a coding agent with two tools:
+`nano‑agent` is a zero‑bloat wrapper that turns any OpenAI‑style LLM into a coding agent with two tools:

 ```